SQream/sqream_docs/sql/sql_functions/index.rst

    * - :ref:`min`
      -
      - Returns minimum value of all values
+   * - :ref:`percentile_cont`
+     -
+     - Returns the value located in the selected percentile of a specified column
+   * - :ref:`percentile_disc`
+     -
+     - Returns an exact value located in the selected percentile of a specified column based on the closest values in your data to the requested percentile
    * - :ref:`stddev_pop`
      - ``stdevp``
      - Calculates population standard deviation of values